lokapal-xyz/education/content/howtodao/06-dao-security/Reactive-Security/Response-Plans.md

 weight: 100_000
 ---

 Security breaches can significantly impact a DAO’s governance, treasury, and overall trust.
 A well-prepared response plan ensures that incidents are managed swiftly and effectively, minimizing potential damage.
-Let's explore how DAOs can develop structured response plans to handle security breaches efficiently.

 ---